 Cost of Living

-First and foremost is the cost of living in the Philippines which is among the lowest in the world.
-A retiree with a family can live comfortably, enjoy entertainment, and travel domestically from time to time with a monthly budget of US$1000.
-To break this down into rough estimates: $250 goes to rent, $150 to food, $150 to utilities (basic Internet, electricity, water and cable TV) and $100 for public transportation.
-The remaining $350 may be spent on other essentials like a mobile phone plan, groceries, occasional restaurant meals and savings for travel.
+First and foremost is the cost of living in the Philippines, which is among the lowest in the world.
+A retiree with a family can live comfortably with a monthly budget of US$1000.
+To break this down into rough estimates: $250 goes to rent and $150 to food.
+Another $150 goes to utilities (basic Internet, electricity, water, and cable TV), and $100 for public transportation.
+You may spend the remaining $350 on other essentials and savings for travel.

 Quality of Life

-Despite the low cost of living, the quality of life in the Philippines is surprisingly high for those who can afford it.
+Despite the low cost of living, the quality of life in the Philippines is high for those who can afford it.
 Modern amenities are available in most cities and towns.
 Housing options range from low-to-mid-cost rentals to luxurious condominiums in the country’s metropolitan areas.
-There are large shopping centers, international hotel chains and health spas in major cities and access to these are easily available even in provincial areas though short land trips.
+There are large shopping centers, international hotel chains, and health spas in major cities.
+Access to these is easily available even in provincial areas through short land trips.
 Online shopping is also widely popular.

 Quality Health Care

 The Philippines is slowly becoming a popular medical tourism destination.
-Aside from coming to the country to get aesthetic procedures, foreigners also opt to have major operations performed in some of the country’s premier hospitals.
-Again, despite the lower costs, quality is never sacrificed.
-Most doctors in the Philippines are educated and/or trained in Europe, Australia or North America.
-Also, Filipino nurses are considered as some of the most compassionate professionals in the world.
-Most Health Insurance Policies in the west are accepted in major hospitals in the Philippines.
+Foreigners come to the country for cosmetic procedures.
+They also opt to have major operations performed in some of the country’s premier hospitals.
+Quality comes first despite the lower costs.
+Most doctors in the Philippines study and/or train in Europe, Australia, or North America.
+The world also considers Filipino nurses some of the most compassionate professionals.
+Major hospitals in the Philippines accept most Health Insurance Policies in the west.

-Filipinos are famous for their hospitality and foreigners retiring to the Philippines will soon find friends among the locals they live amongst.
-It is not uncommon for a Filipino family to invite a new neighbor into their home for dinner as a means to welcome them.
-It is also acceptable to knock on a neighbor’s door in the middle of the night to borrow their car in case of emergency.
-Foreigners are often given special treatment or in the very least offered a genuine smile and helping hand everywhere in the country.
+Filipinos are famous for their hospitality.
+And foreigners retiring to the Philippines will soon find friends among the locals.
+It is not uncommon for a Filipino family to invite a new neighbor into their home for dinner to welcome them.
+You can also knock on a neighbor’s door anytime to borrow their car in case of emergency.
+Foreigners are often given special treatment, a genuine smile, and a helping hand everywhere in the country.

-English is an official language in the Philippines and is widely spoken everywhere.
+English is an official language in the Philippines.
+It is widely spoken everywhere.
 It is a basic subject in schools and is used as the language of instruction in universities and colleges.
 As a result, Filipinos are some of the best (if not the best) English speakers in Asia.
-Even the street hawker offering barbecued chicken entrails (delicious, btw) will speak to you in English, albeit rudimentary and with the famous Filipino accent.
+Even the street hawker offering barbecued chicken entrails (delicious, btw) will speak to you in English.
+It may be rudimentary, though, and with the famous Filipino accent.

 Opportunity to Travel

-Retiring to the Philippines is often synonymous to being on an endless vacation.
-Depending on which city/province you choose to settle in, you will soon find very worthwhile pursuits that will allow you to spend your golden years in comfort, happiness and most of all, in the tropics.
+Retiring to the Philippines is often synonymous with being on an endless vacation.
+Wherever you decide to settle in, you will enjoy the benefits of retiring to the Philippines.
+You will soon find very worthwhile pursuits that will allow you to spend your golden years in comfort, happiness, and most of all, in the tropics.